-The process began with us being grilled for an hour on the telephone being questioned and being given advice – understandable.
+The process began with us being grilled for an hour on the telephone.
+We were questioned and given advice – understandable.
 Our home was then inspected.
-An extremely large greyhound, called Jumbo, towered over our heads and panted nervously as we talked dogs.
+The inspector brought along a huge greyhound, called Jumbo (naturally), which towered over our heads and panted nervously as we talked dogs.
 We passed whatever the test was and were then asked for a ‘donation’ of $230.00.

 Man’s Best Friend